 Early gardens were functional with fruit trees, vines, vegetables and herbs, papyrus for paper and flowers grown for their beauty and scent.
 Sacred groves of trees were established around the royal funerary temples.

 Relief depicting Hatshepsut’s expedition to Punt Courtesy Wikimedia Commons

-One of the most elaborate wall reliefs in the Temple of Karnak is a depiction of a ‘botanical garden’ c.
-1440 BCE at the time of King Thutmose II.
+One of the most elaborate wall reliefs in the Temple of Karnak is known as the ‘botanical garden’, sculpted around 1440 BCE at the time of King Thutmose II.
 It shows all kinds of plants and birds collected during campaigns in Syria and Palestine.
-It is one of the first visual indications of botanical specialisation.
+It is one of the first visual indications of botanical specialization.

-Plants Gardens were a feature of temples and official buildings where they became a mystical landcsape, their fruits and aromatic trees planted for the benefit of the gods.
-Architecture mirrored garden plants – columns the papyrus, lake the primeval ocean, the waters of creation with lotus lilies as beautiful offerings to please the gods.
+Gardens and their plants were a feature of temples and official buildings where they assumed the role of mystical landcsape, their fruits and aromatic trees planted for the benefit of the gods.
+Architecture mirrored garden plants – columns the papyrus, lake the primeval ocean, the waters of creation decorated with lotus lilies as beautiful offerings to please the gods.

 Of some interest is the mention by Theophrastus of the rose and gillyflower being cultivated in Egypt: ‘… while all other flowers and sweet herbs are scentless, the myrtles are marvellously fragrant.
 In that country it is said that the roses, gilliflowers and other flowers are as much as two months ahead of those in our country, and also that they last longer …’ (EP VI.V.iii,5-6).

 Castor Oil Plant

 Incense Frankincense Boswellia sp.

 Includes plants found in wreaths, chaplets and posies.